MicrosoftDocs/playfab-docs/playfab-docs/features/Insights/performance-retention.md

 ### Is performance level access limited?
 Yes.
 Every titles begins at Performance Level 1, a free tier of service that is included in all PlayFab offerings.
 Live titles can change their performance level at will, however, titles in Development Mode must either enable paid insights features or launch to access performance levels greater than 1.

-To enable paid insights features while a title is in development mode:
+To enable paid Insights features while a title is in development mode:
 1. Log in to PlayFab.com
 2. Select a title in Development Mode to enter the Title Overview page
 3. Navigate to the "Data" tab on the left-hand side of the page